torbjon/newrelic_memory_agent/README.md

 ## New Relic Memory Plugin

-Monitors server's Free, used, unused and wired memory(RAM)
+Monitors server's Free, used, unused and wired memory(RAM).

 ### Requirements